Cudderson/natural-selection/README.md

 ### Crossover
   - With our parent-organisms selected, we can begin the crossover phase.
-  - Genes of the parent-couples will be combined to create new offspring organisms!
+  - Genes of the selected parent-couples will be combined to create new offspring organisms!
   - [code snippet]

 ### Mutation